ICJIA/icjia-swatch-generator/README.md

 2. Click "Generate Swatches" to create color palettes
 3. Click on any color swatch to copy its hex code to clipboard
 4. Use the generated color schemes in your design projects
+5. Browse the "Color Library" to discover pre-curated swatches from popular design resources
+6. Click on any color in the library to copy its hex code for immediate use

 ## Color Theory Principles & Patterns